211tbc/synthesis/docs/synthesis_install_read_me.txt

 http://xsd.alexandriaconsulting.com/trac/browser/trunk/synthesis/docs/output_configurations.readme

-The tbc referral mapping for Pinellas County Florida, can be loaded manually, if you are developing for that system ../bin/python ./synthesis/loadtbcmappingconfiguration.py

-#DEPRECATED, nodebuilder now runs automatically# ECJ 01-13-2013
-#Then, read about how to run nodebuilder here, to create the XML output in a new format.
-#
 #http://xsd.alexandriaconsulting.com/trac/browser/trunk/synthesis/docs/generating_output_manually.readme

 You can also test the pylons web service by sending HTTP POST messages with sample XML payload.
 Use the HUD HMIS XML for best results.